jupyter-book/mystmd/docs/execute-notebooks.md

 In order to execute your MyST content, you must install a Jupyter Server and the kernel needed to execute your code (e.g., the [IPython kernel](https://ipython.readthedocs.io/en/stable/), the [Xeus Python kernel](https://github.com/jupyter-xeus/xeus-python), or the [IRKernel](https://irkernel.github.io/).)
 :::

 ## Expected errors

 By default, MyST will stop executing a notebook if a cell raises an error.
-If instead you'd like MyST to continue executing subsequent cells (e.g., in order to demonstrate an expected error message), add the {guilabel}`raises-exception` tag to the cell.
+If instead you'd like MyST to continue executing subsequent cells (e.g., in order to demonstrate an expected error message), add the `raises-exception` tag to the cell.
 If a cell with this tag raises an error, then the error is provided with the cell output, and MyST will continue executing the rest of the cells in a notebook.

 The easiest way to add cell tags is via [the JupyterLab interface](https://jupyterlab.readthedocs.io).